-This entails taking into account a broad range of internal and external information and data about student achievement and well-being and includes:
+In conducting the environmental scan, the committee must take into account a broad range of internal and external information and data such as:

 - Results from provincial assessments

-- Results of surveys to students, parents, constituents and staff
+- Results of surveys to students, families, constituents and staff

 - Socio-economic and demographic characteristics